The following article, by Veem CEO Marwan Forzley, appeared today’s Payments Journal. Look for more of this four-part series in the coming weeks.

 The U.S.-Mexico payments flow is one of the largest corridors for sending money in the world.
-You’d think it would be easy to do business in this thriving trade flow—so why is it so hard to send money to Mexico?
+You’d think it would be easy to do business in this thriving trade flow—so why is sending money to Mexico so hard?

 U.S. Trade with Mexico is Booming

 There were $25.2 billion cross-border payments between the U.S. and Mexico in 2015, with the U.S.-China corridor a distant second at $16.3 billion.
 Moreover, U.S.-Mexico payments are 190x greater than Canada-Mexico payments, another very distant second in Mexican cross-border payments.
-With such a large and growing flow of payments between our two countries, why is it still so hard to transfer funds back and forth?
+With such a large and growing flow of payments between our two countries, why is it still so hard for international money transfers to be conducted?

 Our two very large economies are deeply interwoven.
 U.S. goods and services trade with Mexico totaled $583 billion in 2015.
 Mexico, in fact, is the U.S.’s 2<sup>nd</sup> largest goods export market.

-When businesses send money to Mexico, what are we importing?
+When businesses are transferring money to Mexico, what are they importing?
 While auto parts dominate most U.S. imports from Mexico at $51.6 billion per year, there are a host of other goods and services pouring into the U.S. from Mexico including:

 - $2.1 billion worth of rubber and rubber articles